desResLab/LINFA/README.md

 * `rcr` for the RCR model (Ex 4).
 * `adaann` for the Friedman model example (Ex 5).
 * `rcr_nofas_adaann` for the RCR model, combining NoFAS with adaptive annealing (AdaAnn)

+If used with adaptive annealing (AdaAnn) the `it=100` option runs 100 iterations only at `T=1` (i.e., to approximate the untempered posterior distribution).
+Therefore the total number of iterations is generally higher than specified through the `it` option.

 At regular intervals set by the parameter `experiment.save_interval` LINFA writes a few results files.
 The sub-string `NAME` refers to the experiment name specified in the `experiment.name` variable, and `IT` indicates the iteration at which the file is written.
 The results files are